Last updated: Nov 16, 2019

-I once again approached the concerned person and inquired – he got abusive.
+I once again approached the concerned person and inquired; he started abusing me.

 Seeing his rude behaviour, I decided to call the police when my mother warned me that doing so could hurt religious sentiments.
-She said, “It’s just a one-day affair.
-You shouldn’t be obstructing religious functions.”
-(It’s a 3-day event).
+She said, ‘It’s just a one-day affair.
+You shouldn’t be obstructing religious functions’ (actually, it’s a 3-day event).